btcreversal/altgen/README.md

 ------------------------------|------------------
-config.sh                     | here you can set all desired altcoin params 00-install-dependencies.sh    | install dependencies necessary for unix build 01-code.sh                    | contains script for downloading and customizing the litecoin code 02-compilation.sh             | compiles the coin for unix 03-unixinstall.sh             | will install coin on your build computer 04-crosscompilation.sh        | automatically grab libraries for win and crosscompiles for 32 and 64 bit
+config.sh                     | here you can set all desired altcoin params 00-install-dependencies.sh    | install dependencies necessary for unix build 01-code.sh                    | contains script for downloading and customizing the litecoin code; (deletes) and creates COIN_NAME folder according to the last configuration in the config.sh
+02-compilation.sh             | compiles the coin for unix 03-unixinstall.sh             | will install coin on your build computer 04-crosscompilation.sh        | automatically grab libraries for win and crosscompiles for 32 and 64 bit